Initial Operational Capability (IOC):

-Also Known As: FD-2000 (export version), FT-2000 (anti-radiation version) and HongQi-9
+Also Known As: FD-2000, FT-2000 and HongQi-9

 Description: The HQ-9 is a long-range surface-to-air missile intended to counter a wide spectrum of airborne threats such as supersonic aircraft, helicopters cruise missiles and unmanned aerial vehicles (UAVs).
 It was designed by the China Academy of Defence Technology to counter targets at ranges of up to 200 kilometers and altitudes of up to 30,000 meters.
 The HQ-9 missile is utilized by a mobile ground-based air defense known as HQ-9A and its naval version which is being provided to surface combatants.